Skip to main content

 Here are our top-ranked cars and SUVs from our top-ranked luxury car brands:

-Porsche: The Porsche Cayenne Coupe Turbo GT is Edmunds’ highest-scoring midsize performance SUV while the aforementioned 911’s 8.2 rating makes it both our best luxury sport convertible and our second-highest-ranked luxury sport coupe.
+Porsche: The Porsche Cayenne Coupe Turbo GT is Edmunds' highest-scoring midsize performance SUV, while the aforementioned 911’s 8.3 rating means it ranks highly in several categories, including the luxury sport convertible and luxury sport coupe segments.

-Lexus: The newly redesigned GX ranks as Edmunds’ top-rated midsize three-row luxury SUV.
+Lexus: The newly redesigned GX ranks as Edmunds' top-rated midsize three-row luxury SUV, and the latest version of the Lexus ES sedan ranks highly in the luxury sedan category.

-Genesis: The GV70 is Edmunds’ highest-rated small luxury SUV, and in its Electrified form, it scores in second place for luxury electric SUVs.
+Genesis: The GV70 is Edmunds’ highest-rated small luxury SUV.
+In its Electrified form, the GV70 also scores highly against its competitors in Edmunds' ratings.

 Acura: Edmunds ranks the Integra Type S as the best small performance sedan in America.

-BMW: The X1, i5, i7 and iX are all ranked at the top of their respective segments by Edmunds, while the B8 Alpina Gran Coupe stands out as the highest-rated large performance sedan.
+BMW: Several BMW models perform well in Edmunds' rankings.
+The long-running BMW 3 Series, larger 5 Series and 7 Series, X1, X3, X5, X7, i5, i7 and iX all ranked near the top of their respective segments by Edmunds, while the B8 Alpina Gran Coupe stands out as the highest-rated large performance sedan.

-Mercedes-Benz: Several of Mercedes’ cars earn top honors from Edmunds, including the C-Class, E-Class and S-Class sedans.
+Mercedes-Benz: Several Mercedes cars have earned top honors from Edmunds, including the C-Class, E-Class and S-Class sedans.
 On the SUV side, the GLE and GLS are standouts.

 Cadillac: Although none of Cadillac's current lineup earns top-ranked status in any of Edmunds’ specific categories, the CT4-V Blackwing, CT5-V Blackwing and Escalade-V all receive high praise from our editors.